Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Introduction

 Cross-correlations between 21cm observations and high-redshift galaxy surveys provide a promising avenue to both confirm the cosmological origin of the 21cm signal and enhance constraints on reionization models~\citep{Furlanetto2007, Park2014, Sobacchi2016, Vrbanec2016, Heneka2017, Hutter2017, Kubota2018, Yoshiura2018, Beane2019, Heneka2020, Vrbanec2020, Weinberger2020, Heneka2021, LaPlante2023, Moriwaki2024, Gagnon-Hartman2025, Hutter_2025}.
-Because foregrounds in radio interferometry are largely uncorrelated with galaxy positions, the 21cm-Galaxy cross-power spectrum can effectively suppress foreground contamination while linking the evolving ionization morphology to observable galaxy populations.
-Recent work has developed realistic forecasts for detecting the 21cm-Galaxy cross-power spectrum across instrument configurations and survey parameters, identifying regimes where signal-to-noise ratios (SNR) are maximized and where differing ionizing source scenarios can be distinguished observationally~\citep{Gagnon-Hartman2025, Hutter_2025}.
+Because foregrounds in radio interferometry are largely uncorrelated with galaxy positions, the 21cm galaxy cross-power spectrum is unbiased by foreground contamination~\citep{Furlanetto2007, Lidz2009, Yoshiura2018} and links the evolving ionization morphology to observable galaxy populations.
+Recent work has developed realistic forecasts for detecting the 21cm galaxy cross-power spectrum across instrument configurations and survey parameters, identifying regimes where signal-to-noise ratios (S/N) are maximized and where differing ionizing source scenarios can be distinguished observationally~\citep{Gagnon-Hartman2025, Hutter_2025}.
 These studies highlight how cross-power measurements can trace the evolving morphology of ionized regions and advance individual 21cm or galaxy-only probes of reionization.
-Upcoming facilities such as the Prime Focus Spectrograph (PFS) on Subaru~\citep{Greene2022}, the Nancy Grace Roman Space Telescope~\citep{Roman_2022}, the MOONRISE program~\citep[MOONS Extragalactic GTO;][]{Maiolino2020} and the proposed Widefield Spectroscopic Telescope~\citep[WST;][]{WST_2024} will provide high-redshift galaxy samples spanning a range of survey areas, depths, and redshift precision, making practical survey optimization a pressing concern for maximizing scientific return from cross-correlation measurements.
+Upcoming facilities such as the Prime Focus Spectrograph (PFS) on Subaru~\citep{Greene2022}, the Nancy Grace Roman Space Telescope~\citep{Roman_2022}, the MOONRISE program~\citep[MOONS Extragalactic GTO;][]{Maiolino2020}, and the proposed Widefield Spectroscopic Telescope~\citep[WST;][]{WST_2024} will provide high-redshift galaxy samples spanning a range of survey areas, depths, and redshift precision, making practical survey optimization a pressing concern for maximizing scientific return from cross-correlation measurements.